deeptho/neumodvb/docs/INSTALL.md

   consist of added code to allow for efficient embedded of the mpv video player.

-After NeumoDVB has been built successfully, you can install it if you wish.
+After neumoDVB has been built successfully, you can install it if you wish.
 Installation is optional: you also run the software directly from the build tree.
-This makes it easier to debug problems.
+This makes it easier to debug problems and most users indeed run into problems by installing neumoDVB (e.g., because older installed versions interfere with newer non installed versions, or because changes in cmake or python lead to unexpected changes in install paths).

+**For this reason `make install` is deliberately disabled now***.
+By editing one line somewhere in the code it can be re-enabled.
+Then installation works as follows:

 ```bash
     cd ~/neumodvb/build